genome-spy/genome-spy/docs/grammar/transform/aggregate.md

 that contains the number of data items in a group.
 More aggregate operations will be added later.

+!!! warning

+    The parameterization will change in the future to support other aggregate operations.

 ## Parameters

 SCHEMA AggregateParams